flyingeinstein/nimble/README.md

      * Support other status/info calls
 * Add MQMTT support
 * Device/Driver configuration is loaded/saved via Config API

+## Version 1.4 - React App
 * Add React web app and store in SPIFFS
+* Can set aliases and configuration
+* Visual KPIs and Dashboards

 # IDEAS
 * Convert NTP to be a sensor (time sensor).
 It has a few timestamps as readings.
 Also, other sensors can have a slot that outputs a timestamp, such as timestamp since last event.